Employment Procedures and Guidelines

 - Sexual Offenders Research – Search of statewide sex offender registry database.

-Based on the results of the Sexual Offenders Research and Criminal Background Checks, factors that are considered to determine if a substantial relationship exists between convictions and/or offenses and the position include, but are not limited to:
+Based on the results of the Sexual Offenders Research, Criminal Background Checks and/or the Act 153 Background Checks, factors that are considered to determine if a substantial relationship exists between convictions and/or offenses and the position include, but are not limited to:

 - The nature, severity and intentionality of the offense(s) including but not limited to: